rowan-sl/trifit/README.md

 as the program runs, it will open a window to display its progress (it also helps aleviate boredom while the program runs). if this is not desierable, use `--no-visuals` to disable this.

+### Scoring methods

+these affect what method is used to quantify how well a given triangle represents its part of an image, and can be specified with the `--scoring` flag.

 ## Installation

 ### From Source